cse110-sp21-group22/cse110-sp21-group22/admin/meetings/042221brainstorm.md

 ## Miro
-Everyone create a Miro board for all the features
+Everyone create a Miro board for all the features Include link to Miro in #links in Stack

 ## Low-fidelity Mock-up
 Similarly, we use Miro to draw up the board for the mock-up